 There are many forms of vitamin B, but the 2 most important for skin are

 vitamin B3 (Biotin) and vitamin B7 (Niacin, or Niacinamide).

 Biotin and Niacin are nutrients that form the basis of skin cells, nail cells, and hair cells.

 More specifically, Biotin and Niacin act as coenzymes in the body for the metabolism of fatty acids, proteins, and sugars.
 This means that when we eat foods that contain fatty acids, proteins, or sugars, Biotin and Niacin must be present in order to digest and convert these nutrients into energy.
 Without Biotin and Niacin those nutrients cannot be absorbed by the body.
 They play a major role in maintaining healthy cells.

 Verdict: both vitamin B3 as well as vitamin B7 has been proven to help maintain a youthful and attractive complexion.
 A deficiency of any of these vitamins not only has troubling effects on your skin, but also on every other cell of your body.
 So vitamin B supplements are definitely recommended.

 Before I end this post, I just wanted to remind everyone that vitamin and mineral supplements are called supplements for a reason.
 They’re supposed to supplement your diet, not replace them.
 While there definitely is a place for supplements in our diets, their primary goal is to compensate for small nutritional gaps.
 They are supposed to add to our diet, they cannot turn a bad diet into a healthy one.
 With that being said, when combined with a good diet the right supplements can help keep your skin looking not only healthy, but also younger.
+So they can be a good addition to a healthy lifestyle and a Korean skincare routine.
 I hope I’ve been able to help you choose the right supplement(s) for you.